AgoRapide/AgoRapide/README.md

 AgoRapide consists of two main areas of functionality, the API and the key-value data storage.
 The current sample application (AgoRapideSample) demonstrates use of both but there is nothing inherent in the API forcing you to use a key-value data storage.

 1) API: The REST API functionality with documentation, unit-testing and HTML administrative interface.
-There is also a smalle AgoRapide-0.1.js to include in your web-project.
+There is also a small AgoRapide-0.1.js to include in your web-project.
 This in turn depends on jquery-3.1.1.min.js.

 2) Data storage: (Optional to use) Data access towards a database with a single table based on the key-value principle (only supports PostgreSQL at the moment, some abstraction is built in, in order to prepare for other database engines).
 The objects in the entity model consist of a general collection of properties, together with functionality for strongly tagging these properties with meta data.